omkarium/rufendec/README.md

 Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool for AES-256 encryption and decryption, preserving file names and directory structure.
 With support for ECB/GCM modes, it simplifies securing and restoring files with ease, all powered by Rust.

-### Use cases
+### Use Case
-- Encrypt your files and retain the directory structure, so you can upload to a cloud storage for backup.
-This is especially useful when your backup medium does not support FDE.
-Moreover, you can target a particular file(s) or folder(s) for decryption from your backup.
+- <ins>**Encrypt files while preserving directory structure**</ins>: This allows you to upload encrypted files to cloud storage for backup.
+It's especially useful when your backup medium doesn’t support Full Disk Encryption (FDE).
+Additionally, it enables you to target specific files or folders for decryption from the backup, providing greater flexibility.

-- Unlike FDE's like LUKS and Bitlocker which does block level encryption, files won't get corrupted as this is file level encryption.
+- <ins>**File-level encryption vs. block-level encryption**</ins>: Unlike Full Disk Encryption solutions like LUKS or BitLocker, which encrypt at the block level and can suffer from potential issues like sector header corruption, this tool performs file-level encryption.
+This minimizes the risk of file corruption and ensures that only the encrypted files are affected, not the entire disk.

+- <ins>**Use on embedded devices or mobile platforms**</ins>: This tool is particularly useful for encrypting files on embedded devices or mobile platforms where Full Disk Encryption (FDE) may not be supported.
+These devices often have limited resources, or their operating systems may not support full disk encryption, making file-level encryption an ideal solution for securing sensitive data without requiring FDE.

 ### Features
 - Encrypt and decrypt multiple files when operating on the directory level using AES-256 GCM and ECB modes.
 GCM is chosen as the default mode.